semaver/core-stack/docs/media/README-1.md

 ## Example 3: How to work with annotation decorator inheritance
 As classes in TS support inheritance, [Annotation Decorators](#annotation-decorators) support it as well for the same class member and parameter.
 It is regulated via Inheritance [Decoration Policies](#decoration-policies): [Collision Policy](#collision-policy), [Not-Existence Policy](#not-existence-policy), [Appearance Policy](#appearance-policy).

 We will see how it works on the example of [Not-Existence Policy](#not-existence-policy).
-It defines the behavior of the decorator, if it does **NOT EXIST** in the child class, but **EXISTS** in its direct parent class for the same class member or argument.
+It defines the behavior of the decorator if it does **NOT EXIST** in the child class, but **EXISTS** in its direct parent class for the same class member or argument.

 [Not-Existence Policy](#not-existence-policy) has 2 values:
   * `SKIP` - decorator from the direct parent class is **not used** for the child class;